Responses to the COVID-19 pandemic in July 2020: 31 July

-President of Argentina Alberto Fernández announced that further easing of coronavirus lockdown restrictions in the country would be postponed to at least August 16 due to increasing numbers of cases and concerns of healthcare facilities becoming overwhelmed.
+President of Argentina Alberto Fernández announced that further easing of coronavirus lockdown restrictions in the country would be postponed to at least 16 August due to increasing numbers of cases and concerns of healthcare facilities becoming overwhelmed.

 The US Government announced that it will pay over $2 billion to the European pharmaceutical companies GlaxoSmithKline and Sanofi to secure potential COVID-19 vaccines for 50 million Americans.
 The deal amounts to a total of 100 million doses, two for each patient, with the possibility of purchasing a further 500 million at a later stage, pending the results of clinical trials at the end of the year.

 Reactions and measures in the Eastern Mediterranean

 1 July

 The national carrier of Egypt EgyptAir resumed operations from Cairo International Airport, with airports reopening to international tourists across the country.
-Museums and landmarks including the Giza pyramid complex.
+Museums and landmarks including the Giza pyramid complex also reopened.

 Israel's national airline El Al revealed that the company had a steep decline in revenue in the first quarter, forcing it to reduce the workforce and fleet of aircraft.
 Bosses are reportedly requesting state-backed loans to ensure the company's survival.

 Beirut-Rafic Hariri International Airport in the Lebanese capital of Beirut reopened at 10% capacity to encourage tourism in the country after the COVID-19 pandemic.

 The Palestinian National Authority announced that a five-day lockdown will be imposed in the West Bank after an increase in coronavirus cases.

 The Qatari government began a partial reopening of restaurants, beaches, parks and places of worship.

 Authorities in the United Arab Emirates stated that residents cannot travel abroad for non-essential purposes yet, and that all foreign travel still requires a permit.